harry-samuels/DoplingEvolution/README.md

 *Here's how to jump right in:*
 1. Run the main.py python file in terminal from the simulation directory
 2. Press 'Enter' to advance the simulation turn by turn
-3. Type the 'jumpstart' command and enter '200' generations when prompted
+3. Type the 'jumpstart' command and enter '200' generations when prompted (this may take a few minutes)
-    + This will give the doplings time to evolve slightly "intelligent" behaviors
+    + This will allow the doplings to evolve slightly "intelligent" behaviors by reproducing
+    + For *even faster* results, use the 'load' command to load "fourby" before jumpstarting
 4. Type the 'multitrack' command to select a random dopling to track
 5. See what happens!